drschriner/Assignment-1-ISQA-3420/USE CASES.md

 **Primary Actor:**  Manager

-**Goal in Context:**  The manager is able to update OOpen Source Software policies for a given software package.
+**Goal in Context:**  The manager is able to create or update Open Source Software policies for a given software package.

 **Stakeholders:**

 + *Corporate Manager:* To receive, modify, or change Open Source Software policy information corresponding to a software project.

-+ *Corporate Developer:* To provide the relevant file/package level information.

 **Preconditions:**

-+ Relevant file/package information is in the Known Vulnerability Issue Database
++ Relevant file/package information is in the Software Package License and Vulnerability Policy Database

-+ Software package license and vulnerability information is up to date

-+ Scanner provides accurate Open Source Software license information
++ Manager is able to retreive most current version of software policy upon request

-**Main Success Scenario:**  Corporate manager is able to update Open Source Software policy to their most current version.
+**Main Success Scenario:**  Corporate manager is able to create or update Open Source Software policy to their most current version.

-**Failed End Conditions:**  The corporate manger's updated Open Source Software policy does not make it to the Software Package License and Vulnerability Policy database.
+**Failed End Conditions:**  The corporate manger's created or updated Open Source Software policy does not make it to the Software Package License and Vulnerability Policy database.

-**Trigger:**  Corporate manager has access to modify software policies to push a software pacakge through.
+**Trigger:**  Corporate manager has ability to modify or create software policies to push a software pacakge through.